How to generate random numbers from spam

 All the details are available on the Google project site for WPRandom, Problems and Attack Vectors wiki.
 I have no idea if SecurityDump worked the bugs out of this yet or not.
 I found it an amusing idea, though, to squeeze some genuine value from the efforts of spammers.

 A slightly cynical RNG

-Randall Munroe, of xkcd web comic fame, seems to have a less than unfavorable perception of internet standards authority, IETF. xkcd 221 (below) predated the recent mess that is HTTP 2.0 by many years, see HTTP/2.0 — The IETF is Phoning It In via ACM Queue for lurid details, so I can only imagine what he might say now.
+Randall Munroe, of xkcd web comic fame, seems to have a less than favorable perception of the internet standards authority, Internet Engineering Task Force (IETF). xkcd 221 predated the recent mess that is HTTP 2.0 by many years, see HTTP/2.0 — The IETF is Phoning It In for lurid details, so I can only imagine what he would say about the IETF now.